-Medical research is essential to develop new treatments and therapies for stroke so that patients in the UK can get the best possible care.
+Medical research is essential to develop new treatments and therapies for stroke so that patients can get the best possible care.
 Clinical trials are conducted to test whether a new medical intervention is safe, effective and better than standard care.
 These trials often rely on the participation of volunteer stroke survivors.

 Working with the NIHR Clinical Research Network, we have produced this booklet to explain what a clinical trial involves and what it is like to take part.